-For the Netherlands’ chapter of our famous things across the globe series, we have asked our fellow travel blogger Jenn (who lives in the Netherlands) of “the solivagant soul” What is the Netherlands famous for?
+For the Netherlands’ chapter of our famous things across the globe series, we have asked our fellow travel blogger Jenn (who lives in the Netherlands) about “the solivagant soul” What is the Netherlands famous for?
 This is her awesome answer!

-Things the Netherlands is famous for
+What is the Netherlands known for

 First and foremost: Pot and other drugs

 Everybody in the Netherlands spends their day smoking pot in a park.